 Learn more about the Drake Football Concussion Study here.

 Other studies of note

 There are also a small number of other studies that are currently taking place to better understand the impact of a professional football career and neurodegenerative disease.

 Football’s InfluencE on Lifelong health and Dementia risk (FIELD) study

 In November 2017, the FA announced its decision to fund the Football’s Influence on Lifelong Health and Dementia Risk (FIELD) Study.
-The study, led by Glasgow pathologist Dr Willie Stewart and overseen by The Drake Foundation, analyses data from Scottish medical records in order to answer the question: ‘Is the incidence of degenerative neurocognitive disease more common in ex-professional footballers than in the normal population?’
+The study, led by Glasgow pathologist Dr Willie Stewart, has analysed data from Scottish medical records in order to answer the question: ‘Is the incidence of degenerative neurocognitive disease more common in ex-professional footballers than in the normal population?’